keep-starknet-strange/madara/README.md

 #### Solution

 It means that you don't have `protoc` installed on your machine.
-You can install it using `brew install protobuf` on MacOs or downloading it from https://github.com/protocolbuffers/protobuf/releases.
+You can install it using `brew install protobuf` on MacOs or downloading it from <https://github.com/protocolbuffers/protobuf/releases>.

 </details>

-###  Rust WASM toolchain not installed, please install it!
+### Rust WASM toolchain not installed, please install it

 <details>
 <summary>Click to expand</summary>

 #### Error

 ```text
 error: failed to run custom build command for `madara-runtime v4.0.0-dev (/Users/abdel/dev/me/madara/runtime)`